siruguri/os_twitter_client/README.md

 * A Postgres database, which is configured in production using the environment for the database name, username and password.
 See `.env.sample`
 * A Redis server, which is expected to be listening at port 6379 (the Redis default) at the host specified by the environment variable `REDIS_HOST`
+* A Mongo DB server, which is expected to be listening at port 27017 (the Mongo DB default) at the host specified by the environment variable `MONGODB_HOST`

 The sample Docker Compose file in `docker/scripts` shows a setup that builds a container for the app, one for the Postgres database, one for the Sidekiq process, and expects one already to be there for the Redis server.
 It expects two variables to be set in the environment that runs Docker: